ros2/ros2_documentation/source/Contact.rst

 Contact
 =======

-Contact us the ROS community to ask for support, offer help, or suggest ways we can improve.
+Contact the ROS community to ask for support, offer help, or suggest ways we can improve.
 This article introduces the ways in which you can contact us.

 **Area: community | content-type: about | experience: beginner, intermediate, expert**